-In the beginning, Boston was a small settlement for puritan families from England and was originally called 'Trimountain', given its location beside three hills on the mouth of the Charles River.
+In the beginning, Boston was a small settlement for puritan families from England.

 Then followed the Boston Tea Party in 1773 sparked by a protest against the tax policy of the British Government, which made colonies pay a tea duty.
 Colonists, known as Whigs, who objected to the tax charge on the basis they hadn’t elected representatives in Parliament, boarded the ships containing tea bound for England and instead threw it into the harbour.

 This culminated in the Revolutionary War against British colonial rule.
-Key events include the famous battle at Bunker Hill, and the Siege of Boston which lasted 11 months, devastating the economy.
 In the end, George Washington succeeded in driving the British out in 1776.

 Around the same time, the abolitionist movement was established in Boston by the social reformer William Lloyd Garrison.
 High culture also flourished in the city – and the city became linked to key intellectuals, writers, theologians and philosophers.
-The Massachusetts Institute for Technology was established in 1865, followed by the first medical school for women, a number of colleges and the country’s first vaudeville theatre.
+The Massachusetts Institute for Technology was established in 1865, followed by the first medical school for women and the country’s first vaudeville theatre.

 During the late 20th century, the city thrived and its universities attracted hordes of students who decided to settle in Boston permanently.
 It’s been followed by tremendous strides in public transport but at the same time, the city’s chronic congestion problems have not eased.